Failsafe787/lindbergh-docs/README.md

 Only a games list is currently available at the moment

 ## License
-All the files published are under the GNU General Public License v3
+All the files published are under the Creative Commons Attribution-NonCommercial 4.0 International License

 ## Trademarks
 Sega, Lindbergh, games names, logos and pictures are registered trademarks of SEGA Holdings Co., Ltd and/or its partners.